wellspringcp/wellspring/01-principles/01-01-principles-apologia.md

 Left unimpeded, most indepagents are capable of exercising each of these rights.
 It is therefore their right, **by right**, to exercise them subject only to the principle of non-interference (private property law).

+On the right to freely associate/dissociate: one could argue that restraining orders should have been listed here as an exception but implicit in the request for a restraining order is the acknowledgment that at least one party (the plaintiff) wishes to dissociate from the other so restraining orders aren't an exception, but part of the rule.

-Here are examples of things which are **not** the exercise of rights, but rather impositions of obligations on **other** indepagents -- i.e., they impede the free exercise of the rights of some **other** indepagent:
+Here are two examples of things which are **not** the exercise of rights, but rather impositions of obligations on **other** indepagents -- i.e., they impede the free exercise of the rights of some **other** indepagent:
 - A "right to healthcare".
 : A claim to a "right to healthcare" amounts to a claim on the ability to compel a healthcare worker to perform medical labour on the indepagent claiming the right, *even if the healthcare worker does not voluntarily agree to be bound by the claim*.
 - A "right to housing".
 : A claim to a "right to housing" amounts to a claim on the labour of a construction worker to perform labour for the benefit of the indepagent claiming the right, or a claim to sieze the existing housing property owned by another indepagent, *even if the construction worker or landlord does not voluntarily agree to be bound by the claim*.
-- And so on.

 ### Those things declared "unenforceable" by `WS`